 NHS Trusts Local Health Boards Special Health Authorities [The following is the Scottish version of this Annex.
 It differs from the version applicable in other parts of the UK.
 See the master copy of the Agenda for Change Handbook on the NHS Employers website for the provisions in place in the rest of the UK.]

 Annex 2: Pay bands and pay points in Scotland

-Pay arrangements for Scottish Agenda for Change staff in 2021-22 can be found here.
+Pay arrangements for Scottish Agenda for Change staff from 2021-22 onwards can be found here.